themaxdavitt/league-of-legends-client-api/README.md

 We do this automatically in `npm run build` before publishing.
 Just sit back and relax.

+## Documentation

+After building, HTML documentation is generated in a `docs/` folder.
+You can access it at `node_modules/@themaxdavitt/league-of-legends-client-api/docs/index.html` or [online](https://themaxdavitt.github.io/game-apis/league-of-legends-client-api/).

 ## Versioning

 We're following a [SemVer](https://semver.org/)-compatible version of [CalVer](https://calver.org/) (similar to `date +0.%Y.%j`) since we have no idea when Riot will update their APIs.